 Who should have the Hib/MenC vaccine?

-The Hib/MenC vaccine is offered to all babies at the age of 1 year as part of the NHS childhood vaccination programme.
+The Hib/MenC vaccine is offered to all babies at the age of 1 year as part of the NHS vaccination schedule.

 Why is the Hib/MenC vaccine needed?